 The Julian Calendar

-The Julian calendar was introduced by Julius Caesar in 45 BCE (Before Common Era) and replaced the Roman calendar.
+The Julian calendar was introduced by Julius Caesar in 45 BCE and replaced the Roman calendar.

-The Roman calendar was very complicated.
-It required a group of people to decide when days should be added or removed in order to keep the calendar in track with the seasons, which are marked by equinoxes and solstices in the calendar.
+The Julian calendar's predecessor, the Roman calendar, was a very complicated lunar calendar, based on the moon phases.
+It required a group of people to decide when days should be added or removed in order to keep the calendar in sync with the astronomical seasons, marked by equinoxes and solstices.

-In order to create a more standardized calendar, Julius Caesar consulted with an Alexandrian astronomer named Sosigenes and created a more regulated civil calendar based entirely on the Earth's revolutions around the sun.
+In order to create a more standardized calendar, Julius Caesar consulted an Alexandrian astronomer named Sosigenes and created a more regulated civil calendar, a solar calendar based entirely on Earth's revolutions around the Sun, also called a tropical year.
+It takes our planet on average, approximately 365 days, 5 hours, 48 minutes and 45 seconds (365.242189 days) to complete one full orbit around the Sun.

 Introducing Leap Years

-At the time, Leap Day was February 24, because February was the last month of the year.
+At the time, February was the last month of the year, and Leap Day was February 24.

 However, leap years were not observed in the first years after the reform due to a counting error.
-In the first years of the calendar’s existence – until 12 AD – every third year was a leap year due to a calculation error.
+In the first years of the Julian calendar’s existence – until 12 Common Era (CE) – every third year was a leap year due to a calculation error.

 The Julian Calendar in Modern Society